-Rio Ferdinand Spotted With Kate Wright From TOWIE In Possible New Romance After Wife’s Tragic Death
+Rio Ferdinand Spotted With Kate Wright From TOWIE, In Possible New Romance After Wife’s Tragic Death

-Widowed footballer Rio Ferdinand has reportedly been spotted spending time with reality TV star Kate Wright and is the first women that he has spent time with since the tragic death of his wife back in 2015.
-The ex-Manchester United footballer and the TOWIE star seem be rather hush about their time together as the two are reportedly reluctant to enter a longer term, serious relationship.
+Widowed footballer Rio Ferdinand has reportedly been spotted spending time with reality TV star Kate Wright and is the first woman that he has spent time with since the tragic death of his wife back in 2015.
+The ex-Manchester United footballer and TOWIE star seem to be rather hush about their time together as the two are reportedly reluctant to enter a longer term, serious relationship.
 The 38-year-old footballer is dedicated to taking care of his three children that he and deceased wife Rebecca share.

-Sources have revealed to The Sun that the duo has been spending time together over the past couple of months, Ferdinand is however, remaining reserved about the situation as his three kids are his number one priority.
-Rio and former wife Rebecca were married in 2009 and lost her life after a relatively short battle with breast cancer in 2015.
+Sources have revealed to The Sun that the duo has been spending time together over the past couple of months, Ferdinand is, however, remaining reserved about the situation as his three kids are his number one priority.
+Rio and former wife Rebecca were married in 2009, and Rebecca lost her life after a relatively short battle with breast cancer in 2015.
 The single father is now taking on the sole responsibility of taking care of his three children, his two sons Lorenz and Tate, as well as his daughter Tia.

 Me and the boys on the way to Wembley on the London Underground for the England game!
 Keeping ourselves warm in our @bobbi_parka winter coats!